 Gift wrap – While not an everyday item, gift wrap and gift bags can really pile up during the holidays.
-There are so many creative and sustainable ways to wrap gifts or make your own fabric gift bags with this tutorial.
+There are so many creative and low waste ways to wrap gifts or make your own fabric gift bags with this tutorial.

 CHOOSE CARDBOARD OVER PLASTIC WHEN POSSIBLE

-When you have the choice, pick pasta in the box instead of pasta in a bag, or detergent in the box instead of the bottle.
+When you have the choice, pick pasta in the box instead of pasta in a bag, or laundry detergent in a box instead of the bottle.
 Even better – check for companies that source their cardboard sustainably or take a strong stance on deforestation.

 EAT AT HOME & RECONSIDER YOUR FOOD STORAGE